House of Commons of the United Kingdom: Qualifications

 Anyone found guilty of high treason may not sit in Parliament until she or he has either completed the term of imprisonment or received a full pardon from the Crown.
 Moreover, anyone serving a prison sentence of one year or more is ineligible, per Representation of the People Act 1981.
 Finally, members of the Senedd (Welsh Parliament) and Northern Ireland Assembly are disqualified since 2014.
 Article 159, Section 2 of the Representation of the People Act 1983 formerly disqualified for ten years those found guilty of certain election-related offences, until this section was repealed in 2001.
 Several other disqualifications are codified in the House of Commons Disqualification Act 1975: holders of high judicial offices, civil servants, members of the regular armed forces, members of foreign legislatures (excluding the Republic of Ireland and Commonwealth countries), and holders of several Crown offices.
 Ministers, even though they are paid officers of the Crown, are not disqualified.

 The rule that precludes certain Crown officers from serving in the House of Commons is used to circumvent a resolution adopted by the House of Commons in 1623, under which members are not permitted to resign their seats.
 In practice, however, they always can.
 Should a member wish to resign from the Commons, she or he may request appointment to one of two ceremonial Crown offices: that of Crown Steward and Bailiff of the Chiltern Hundreds, or that of Crown Steward and Bailiff of the Manor of Northstead.
 These offices are sinecures (that is, they involve no actual duties); they are retained solely to permit the "resignation" of members of the House of Commons.
-The Chancellor of the Exchequer is responsible for making the appointment, and, by convention, never refuses to do so when asked by a member who desires to leave the House of Commons.
+The appointment is made by the Chancellor of the Exchequer after a member indicates that they wish to resign.